awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 ### Allow non\-IAM users \(mobile app users\) access to folders in a bucket<a name="non-iam-mobile-app-user-access"></a>

-Suppose you want to develop a mobile app, a game that stores users' data in an S3 bucket\.
+Suppose that you want to develop a mobile app, a game that stores users' data in an S3 bucket\.
 For each app user, you want to create a folder in your bucket\.
 You also want to limit each user’s access to his or her own folder\.
 But you cannot create folders before someone downloads your app and starts playing the game, because you don’t have a user ID\.

 In this case, you can require users to sign in to your app by using public identity providers such as Login with Amazon, Facebook, or Google\.
 After users have signed in to your app through one of these providers, they have a user ID that you can use to create user\-specific folders at run time\.